wexlfu/Wexlfu/docs/story/timeline.md

 # 570 YW
 * Wesnothian and Elvish exterminators launch an assault upon the Estmarks.
 Several operations of Thar-Nella are destroyed.

+# 572 YW
+* Thar-Nella increase their efforts spreading magical knowledge in small villages, particularly with animation magic.

 # 593 YW
 * Ravanal turns to evil.